-- response to day-to-day classroom work and routines;

-- analysis of performance data;

-- progress against termly targets;

-- end of KS1 and KS2 assessments;

-- standardised screening and assessment tests, including DST (Dyslexia Screening) tests;

-- curriculum-based school assessment tests;

-- discussion and information from parents;

-- observation in classroom and/or playground;

-- observation regarding social, emotional and mental health development.

-- THRIVE assessment with parent consent
+- response to day-to-day classroom work and routines; - analysis of performance data; - progress against termly targets; - end of KS1 and KS2 assessments; - standardised screening and assessment tests, including DST (Dyslexia Screening) tests; - curriculum-based school assessment tests: - discussion and information from parents; - observation in classroom and/or playground; - observation regarding social, emotional and mental health development. - THRIVE assessment for social, emotional and mental health development

-Based on the school's observations and assessment data and following a discussion between the class teacher, SENCO and parent, the child may be recorded as needing either:
+Based on the school's observations and assessment data and following a discussion between the class teacher, SENCO and parent/carer, the child may be recorded as needing either:

 - 1. Differentiated curriculum support within the class - 2.
-Additional & different support through Support Plans and Additional Needs Plans
+Additional & different support through a Support Plan or an Additional Needs Plan